lgq-liao/JohnL-handsOn/training-report.md

 - **Loss Function**: CTC Loss
 - **Optimization**: AdamW optimizer with weight decay 0.01.
 - **Precision**: Mixed precision (FP16).
-- **Checkpointing**: Models were saved every 500 steps(to change it as dirserd), with a maximum of 2 checkpoints retained.
+- **Checkpointing**: Models were saved every 500 steps(to change it if dirserd), with a maximum of 2 checkpoints retained.
-- **Evaluation**: Validation set evaluated every 100 steps(to change it as dirserd) using Word Error Rate (WER) as the primary metric.
+- **Evaluation**: Validation set evaluated every 100 steps(to change it if dirserd) using Word Error Rate (WER) as the primary metric.
 - **freeze encoder** `model.freeze_feature_encoder()`

 ### **2.5 Training Process**